- The International Kitchen

 - Breakfast at the hotel.

 - Today you have the freedom to explore the island at your own pace.
-Whether it’s uncovering hidden gems, sampling unique local eateries, or immersing yourself in nature, the day is yours to enjoy.
-You can also arrange for additional excursions such as Jeep tours, hiking tours, sightseeing, canyoning, diving, kayaking…and a lot more!
+Whether you choose to uncover hidden gems, sample local food at nearby restaurants, or immerse yourself in nature, the day is yours to enjoy.

 - Overnight.